 Food & Body Liberation Support Group

-A VIRTUAL SUPPORT GROUP FOR ADULTS READY TO STEP AWAY FROM DIET CULTURE AND BUILD A MORE PEACEFUL RELATIONSHIP WITH FOOD AND THEIR BODY.
+A VIRTUAL SUPPORT GROUP FOR ADULTS READY TO BUILD A MORE PEACEFUL RELATIONSHIP WITH FOOD AND THEIR BODY.

 You’re Not Alone in Wanting Freedom From Diet Culture